0xSero/partisia-docs/docs/smart-contracts/integration/mpc-20-token-contract.md

 name: String
 symbol: String
 decimals: u8
+allowed: Map<Address, Map<Address, u128>>
 ```

 You can dive into our [token example contract](https://gitlab.com/partisiablockchain/language/contracts/defi/-/tree/main/token) to explore this standard.

 ## Version 2

-This new version makes use of Avl Trees to store balances.
+This version makes use of Avl Trees to store balances.
 This allows the contract to store many more balances with reduced gas cost.

 A contract is detected as a valid Token V2 Contract if:
 The following actions exists where names and types match exactly: